duri93/OneClone/README.md

 ### Edit job and see output log

-Double-click any job in the list to open its detail view, which includes a live output log of everything rclone prints to stdout/stderr.
+Double-click any job in the list to open its detail view where you can edit it freely.
+Alternatively, click the job's status icon (next to the mount/sync/copy button) to open the rclone log file and inspect its output.

 ### Startup with Windows